vicsanity623/Axiom-Agent/README.md

 This architecture enables the agent to learn, reason, and evolve in a verifiable, self-contained way.
 The latest version focuses on stability, resilience, and a smarter cognitive flow.

 ### Cognitive & Reasoning Abilities
-*   **Real-Time Cognitive Reflex:** When faced with an unknown word during a conversation, the agent doesn't just fail.
-It triggers an immediate, real-time research cycle to define the word and then re-evaluates the original context, enabling dynamic, interactive learning.
-*   **Trust-Based Learning & Deferral:** A sophisticated lexicon promotion system prevents the knowledge graph from being polluted.
-The agent defers learning facts with untrusted words until those words are verified through repeated observation or high-confidence sources (like a dictionary).
-*   **Autonomous Learning Cycles (Upgraded):** The agent's ability to learn on its own has been significantly enhanced:
+*   **Recursive Sub-Goal Learning:** When the agent encounters a concept it can't process due to an unknown word (e.g., learning "spoken language" without knowing "spoken"), it **pauses, creates a new high-priority goal to learn the unknown word**, and then resumes the original task.
+This is the foundation of true, bottom-up understanding.
+*   **Metacognitive Self-Analysis:** The agent analyzes its own performance logs to detect inefficiencies or errors.
+It can then use an external LLM (like Gemini) to suggest a code fix, verify that fix in a secure sandbox by running its own test suite, and present a verified patch for human review.
+*   **Advanced Autonomous Learning Cycles:**
     *   **Discovery Cycle:** Finds and explores new, relevant topics.
-    *   **Study Cycle:** Researches concepts using an **LLM-powered quality gate** that verifies the relevance of information and reframes it into clean, atomic facts for learning.
+    *   **Study Cycle:** Researches concepts using an **LLM-powered quality gate** that verifies relevance and **decomposes complex sentences into clean, atomic facts** for learning.
-    *   **Refinement Phase:** Decomposes complex "chunky" facts into more precise knowledge.
+    *   **Refinement Cycle:** Periodically reviews its own knowledge base to find and break down overly complex "chunky" facts into more precise knowledge.
 *   **Multi-Stage Symbolic Parsing:** Understands and deconstructs a wide range of sentence structures without LLM intervention.
 *   **Contextual Conversation:** Tracks pronouns (`it`, `they`) to maintain short-term memory across conversational turns.
-*   **Introspective Learning:** Can **learn from its own output**—if the LLM "leaks" a new fact in a response, the agent parses and absorbs it, creating a feedback loop for self-improvement.

 ---